roguh/pandoc-resume/README.md

 # Pandoc-Résumé

-This is a set of files to help with writing a résumé in multiple formats while preserving style.
+Write a résumé in markdown and convert to PDF, DOCX, and HTML.
-Pandoc converts `template.md` into a PDF, a DOCX, and an HTML file with similar styles.
+Pandoc converts `template.md` into several standalone formats with similar styles.

 ## Usage